filecoin-project/builtin-actors/README.md

 ### Credits

-This codebase was originally forked from the Chocolate  [Forest client](https://github.com/ChainSafe/forest/) and was adapted to the FVM environment.
+This codebase was originally forked from the actors v6 implementation of the [Forest client](https://github.com/ChainSafe/forest/), and was adapted to the FVM environment.

 ## Community